 Seventy Somethings are more active than ever but many worry about outliving their money or having a health concern that puts their future at risk.
-If you’re in your seventies you need to know the lifestyle you can afford and how you’ll create the “paycheck” to pay for it.
-Here’s our list of top financial tips to get on track in your seventies.
+If you are in your seventies you need to know the lifestyle you can afford and how you will create the “paycheck” to pay for it.
+Here is our list of top financial tips to live life your way in your seventies.

 Step on the Financial Scale.Unless you know your financial reality, you don’t know if you are overspending, whether you need to downsize or if you are needlessly cutting back.
 Start by looking at your regularly occurring income, such as Social Security benefits, as well as any pension or earned income.
 Next, estimate your expenses.
 Some expenses recur each month and others occur annually or semi-annually.
 Our downloadable expense worksheet can help you get started tracking your expenses but you may need to keep track of expenses for a couple of months to get a good estimate.
 By now you know that Medicare doesn’t cover everything so be sure to include the premiums you pay for Medicare plus any co-pays and deductibles or supplemental insurance and prescription drug plan premiums.
 You might also want to include some expenses for vision and dental care and other miscellaneous medical expenses.